JuliaGNI/GeometricMachineLearning.jl/docs/src/reduced_order_modeling/symplectic_mor.md

 ```@raw latex
 \section*{Chapter Summary}

 In this chapter we introduced the concept of \textit{data-driven reduced order modeling}.
-It was shown how data-driven reduced order modeling can at least partially be motivated by the concept of a \textit{solution manifold}. \textit{Proper orthogonal decomposition} (POD) and \textit{autoencoders} were discussed as specific examples of performing the offline phase in reduced order modeling.
+It was shown how data-driven reduced order modeling can be motivated by the \textit{solution manifold}, the (nonlinear) space containing all the solutions to the (parameter-dependent) differential equation. \textit{Proper orthogonal decomposition} (POD) and \textit{autoencoders} were discussed as specific examples of performing the offline phase in reduced order modeling.
 POD is an application of \textit{singular value decomposition} and as such belongs to the realm of linear algebra.
-Autoencoders are more general approximators that are build with neural networks and have to optimized during a \textit{training stage}.
+Autoencoders are more general approximators that are build with neural networks and have to be optimized during a \textit{training stage}.
+Autoencoders are especially well-suited for problems with a \textit{slowly-decaying Kolmogorov $n$-width}.
+The Kolmogorov $n$-width provides a quantitative measure for how well something can be approximated with a linear subspace.

-We furthermore discussed how a reduced order model can be made structure-preserving and discussed \textit{proper symplectic decomposition} (PSD) as the structure-preserving alternative to POD.
-PSD is a more restrictive form of POD where we impose additional conditions on the reduction $\mathcal{P}$ and reconstruction $\mathcal{R}$ so that a Hamiltonian full order model can be reduced to a Hamiltonian reduced order model.
+We furthermore discussed how a reduced order model can be made structure-preserving and showed \textit{proper symplectic decomposition} (PSD) to be the structure-preserving alternative to POD.
+PSD is a more restrictive form of POD where additional conditions on the reduction $\mathcal{P}$ and the reconstruction $\mathcal{R}$ are imposed.
+With this construction a Hamiltonian full order model is reduced to a Hamiltonian reduced order model.
 At the very end of the chapter we teased \textit{symplectic autoencoders} which will be discussed in detail in part III.
-These offer, similar to standard autoencoders, a way of constructing more general Hamiltonian reductions.
+These offer, similar to standard autoencoders, a way of constructing more general symplectic reductions and are thus well-suited to problems with a slowly-decaying Kolmogorov $n$-width.

 \begin{comment}
 ```